Attention all photographers, artists and designers: Your website needs protection – maybe more than any other type of website!

 Here at Legal123, we are constantly surprised at the number of photography and digital print websites that have little or no legal protection for their work.
 And these websites are the most at risk – their work can be so easily copied, stolen or altered.

-If you’re a photographer, artist or designer, here is what you need to do to legally protect your images and photographs online.
+If you’re a photographer, artist or graphic designer, here is what you need to do to legally protect your images and photographs online.

 1. Include a Copyright notice on your work and website